garfix/nli-go/doc/remarks.md

+## 2022-12-02

+I will disallow an entity to have multiple sorts.
+Each antity can only have a single sort.
+Only this way I can check for sortal collisions.

+But what about Tweety, who is both a bird and a cartoon character?
+Well, Tweety is a cartoon-canary, if you must.
+A cartoon-canary is a cartoon character, and a cartoon-canary is also a canary.

+For the large majority of the nli-projects this is not an issue at all, and multi-type will only add to complexity.
+It is the odd project that has to adapt, and resort to cartoon-canaries.

 ## 2022-11-28

 As some predicates need access to the deictic center.
 I can use slots to pass values from system to application and back.
 I can also use the active dialog context to do this.
 Or somehow the predicate should get access to the active deictic center.